 Homes for Sale

-157 Remington Dr, Bardstown
+99 Olympia Dr, Bardstown

-Price cut100 Benelli Dr, Bardstown
+Price cut155 Valleyview Dr, Bardstown

 Listing data provided by the Greater Louisville Association of REALTORS® MLS.
 Information is deemed reliable but not guaranteed accurate by the MLS.
 Listing information is for consumers' personal, non-commercial use and may not be used for any purpose other than to identify prospective properties consumers may be interested in purchasing.